geaz/simplyRetro-Z5/README.md

 - 1x 2500 mAh LiPo ([like this one](https://www.ebay.de/itm/LiPo-Akku-Lithium-Ion-Polymer-Batterie-3-7V-2500mAh-JST-PH-Connector-ZB07008/283213408497?ssPageName=STRK%3AMEBIDX%3AIT&_trksid=p2057872.m2749.l2649))
 - [Stripboard](https://www.amazon.com/ST3U-StripBoard-3U-Uncut-Strips-Sided/dp/B00C9NXP94/ref=sr_1_1?__mk_de_DE=%C3%85M%C3%85%C5%BD%C3%95%C3%91&keywords=stripboard&qid=1559770029&s=gateway&sr=8-1) (if you want to use the same circuits as me for the battery monitoring and safe shutdown)
 - Some M3x8mm screws (Mounts and Shell), M2.5x4mm screws (Electronics) and one M2.5x8mm screw (Top screw on the bottom shell, has to be smaller to get it fit)
+- Resistors (6,8K, 10K, 100K)
+- 1N4001 Diodes
+- Velcro or double-faced adhesive tape to attach the PAM and circuits
 - Wire :)

 ## Build